pdp10/sbpipe/developer_manual.md

 $ ./clean_doc.sh
 ```

-If new folders containing new Python modules are added, it is necessary to update the sys.path in *source/conf.py* to include these additional paths.
+If new folders containing new Python modules are added to the project, it is necessary to update the sys.path in *source/conf.py* to include these additional paths.

 ### sb_pipe